ramon-schildknecht/exploratory-data-analysis-course-project-2/README.md

 Abstract: There must be an answer for 6 questions.
 Each answer contains a R script that produces a PNG-Plot and coverse the questions requirements.

 ## Step-by-step
+1. Load & Read Data

+2. Transform to tidy data format

+3. Create plot according questions

+4. Generate png plot according questions

+## Deliverables
+You will find them in the repository.
+They are self-descriptive.

 ## Hints